bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines.md

 Bridgetown's default configured template language is **Liquid**.
 Liquid's simple syntax and safe execution context make it ideal for designer-led template creation.

-However, you can use a variety of different template engines within Bridgetown simply by using the appropriate file extension (aka `.erb`), or by specifying the template engine in your resource's front matter.
+However, you can use a variety of different template engines within Bridgetown by using the appropriate file extension (aka `.erb`), or by specifying the template engine in your resource's front matter.
 Out of the box, Bridgetown provides support for both **ERB** and **Serbea**, and you can also use Haml or Slim by installing additional plugins.

 To configure a new Bridgetown site to use a language other than Liquid as the default template engine regardless of file extension, use the `-t`/`--templates` option when running `bridgetown new`.